RJPearson94/terraform-provider-twilio/docs/data-sources/messaging_phone_number.md

 - `phone_number` - The phone number
 - `date_created` - The date in RFC3339 format that the messaging phone number resource was created
 - `date_updated` - The date in RFC3339 format that the messaging phone number resource was updated
-- `url` - The url of the messaging phone number resource
+- `url` - The URL of the messaging phone number resource

 ## Timeouts